wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/6-profile-data.md

 first value and the maximum value is the last value when in alphabetical order.

 Additionally, the **Value distribution** graph tells you the counts for each unique value in that specific column.
-When looking at the graph in the previous image, notice that the value distribution indicates that "Anthony Grossman" appears the greatest number of times within the **SalesPerson** column and that "Lily Code" appears the least amount of times.
+When looking at the graph in the previous image, notice that the value distribution indicates that "Anthony Grosse" appears the greatest number of times within the **SalesPerson** column and that "Lily Code" appears the least amount of times.
 This information is particularly important because it identifies outliers.
 If a value appears far more than other values in a column, the **Value distribution** feature allows you to pinpoint a place to begin your investigation into why this is so.

 On a numeric column, **Column Statistics** will also include how many zeroes and null values exist, along with the average value in the